WALTER HAWORTH WHITWORTH

 Medals Awarded: No details found for medals awarded.
 Entitled to British War and Victory

-Military personnel address on 1918 Electoral Roll: Cliff House
+Military personnel address on 1918 Electoral Register: Cliff House

 Before embarking for France in 1918, Walter Whitworth was sharing an address in Radcliffe on Trent with his nephew by marriage, Edward Warren, who also fought in WWI and had a permanent home in Argentina.
 The address was Cliffe House, Radcliffe on Trent.
 Edward Warren was using this address from September 1916 when he enlisted; Walter Whitworth arrived in England to enlist in August 1917.
 Cliffe House was built around 1862 and was located off Shelford Road, overlooking the river.
 It was bought around 1914 by Henry Wilkin Roberts, Walter’s wife’s brother-in-law.
 Henry Wilkin Roberts, born in Lancashire in 1869, married Walter’s wife’s sister Kathleen.
 He is listed as living there in 1918 with his wife Kathleen, in 1922 with Kathleen and son Donald and in 1930 with Kathleen.
 He was a merchant who spent most of his life in Argentina.
 Passenger lists for four trips he made from England to New York (in 1917, 1919, 1922 and 1939) give his address in England as Cliffe House, Radcliffe on Trent.
 The three men who used the address are linked by their relationship to the Whitworth sisters: Annie (Edward’s mother), Eliza (Walter’s wife) and Kathleen (Henry’s wife).
 The house was demolished in the 1960s and replaced by Oak Tree Avenue and several new houses.
 All that remains today of the former house is Cliff Lodge on Shelford Road.